 Combination chemotherapy.
 Clinical trials are underway to investigate new combinations of chemotherapy to treat extracranial, extragonadal germ cell tumors.

 Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current germ cell tumor treatments in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current germ cell tumor treatments to improve patients’ comfort and quality of life.

 Looking for More about Latest Research?

 If you would like additional information about the latest areas of research regarding germ cell tumors, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now .